hmslima/sambahsacompletegrammar/sambahsa.md

 **Dwo contra oin pro Barcelona –** two to one to Barcelona

 **Oin contra dwo pro Real Madrid –** one to two to Real Madrid

+For indicating age, you use the suffix -at:

+**Som dwogim sixat –** I am twenty six years old
+**Cid monument est milat –** that monument is one thousand years old

 TIME
 ====